 This mitt comes with a DRI-LEX® liner, which helps keep the wrist dry by working to pull moisture away from your skin.
 The A2000 has a deep, half moon web and comes pre-shaped to help decrease the overall time to break in the glove.

-It has a great looking black and blonde colored design, which blends together both a classic and modern look, making it really pop on the field.
+It has a great looking black design with blonde accents, which blends together both a classic and modern look, making it really pop on the field.

-The mitt has both A2000 branding and the MLB logo stitched on the shell near the pinkie finger stall, and the Wilson logo appears prominently in white on the outside of the thumb stall.
+The mitt has red A2000 branding stitched on the shell near the pinkie finger stall, and the Wilson logo appears prominently in red on the outside of the thumb stall.

 The A2000 is truly top shelf, and it's a premium mitt that will help catchers play at the top of their game for a very long time.